wd5gnr/verifla/README.md

 Of course, this is painful to set up every time so use Write Save File on the File menu.
 This will save the layout for next time you load a VCD with the same format.

+# Note about Quartus and possibly other synthesis tools
+Quartus requires that you enable System Verilog for the config file parameters to work.

+Many synthesizers will accept module definitions like this:
+    module foo(input bar=1'b1);

+Quartus appears to not accept these even in System Verilog mode.
+To work around this you can use top_of_verifla_nodef instead of top_of_verifla_nodef.
+In this case, you need to provide inputs (even if constants) for sys_run, cqual, trigqual, and exttrig.

+The code has been lightly tested on an MAX10 FPGA and there will be examples in the demos folder soon.